aryanrajtrangham/Courses_from_priyanshu/Rasa.md

   - Entities are objects /topic useful in further knowing the purpose of User's inputs.
   - What's the price of **Iphone X**?
-    - We figures user wants to know the price through intent classfication.
+    - We figures user wants to know the price through intent classification.
 But Price of what?</br>
         Iphone X <- Entity (Smartphone)

 ## Installation options